 Though we love your kiddos…we love that we can give them back after our class:).
 We will charge $15 per child for late pick ups.
 We understand there can be situations out of our hands at times, therefore we allow one ‘get out of jail free’ card per family to use at your discretion:)!

-The goal of Buddy Pegs Learn To Ride programs is to promote a safe and positive environment for all participants while continuing to focus on skill development, emotional development and enjoyment of bicycling.
-All coaches, students, parents, and volunteers are encouraged to observe these “Codes of Conduct” when participating in the any Buddy Pegs Learn To Ride Programs.
-Working with very little kids on bicycles can add a complexity to safety and we need to be sure our coaches are fully dedicated to keeping kids safe rather than constantly monitoring disciplinary situations.
+The goal of our programs is to promote a safe and positive environment for all participants while continuing to focus on skill development, emotional development and enjoyment of bicycling.
+All coaches, students, parents, and volunteers are encouraged to observe these “Codes of Conduct” when participating in the any of our Programs.
+Working with kids on bicycles can add a complexity to safety and we need to be sure our coaches are fully dedicated to keeping kids safe rather than constantly monitoring disciplinary situations.
 Please go over these rules with your kiddos:

 Any bike without pedals is considered to be a ‘balance bike’.
 Balance bikes help new riders of any age master the critical skill of balancing on two wheels before introducing pedals.
 The smallest balance bikes don’t actually have the ability to add pedals later on and are sometimes referred to as kick bikes or strider bikes.